Massachusett: European exploration of the 16th century

 The first known European encounter may have been in 1605 when French explorer Samuel de Champlain arrived in Boston Harbor.
 Champlain met with Massachusett leaders on several of the Boston Harbor Islands and anchored off Shawmut to conduct trade.
 Champlain was accompanied by an Algonquin guide and his "Massachusett-speaking"—wife who helped translate.
 Despite mapping the region to promote French interest, colonization support was deterred by the dense population and resistance to contact by some of the Massachusett leaders The region was later mapped as "New England" by John Smith who followed in many of Champlain's footsteps, but also made landfall at Wessagusset and Conohasset where he conducted trade and met with the chiefs, and helped promote further English colonial settlement in the region.

 17th-century epidemics

 With increasing levels of contact with European fishermen and explorers, the Massachusett and neighboring tribes were increasingly affected by infectious diseases.
 With minimal livestock, Indigenous peoples of the Americas lacked immunity to many zoonotic diseases carried by Europeans and the animals they brought.
 These introduced diseases quickly became a series of virgin soil epidemics that devastated populations.
+Up to an estimated 90 percent of the Native population of the Massachusetts Bay Colony may have been killed by infectious diseases, known as the "Great Dying," in the early 17th century.

-The deadly epidemic of 1616–1619 may have been caused by leptospirosis, a lethal blood infection, likely spread invasive black rats.
+The deadly epidemic of 1616 through 1619 may have been caused by leptospirosis, a lethal blood infection, likely spread by invasive black rats.
 This epidemic killed between 33 and 90 percent of the Native American population of New England.

 The Massachusetts smallpox epidemic of 1633 further decimated Native populations, as did subsequent smallpox outbreaks, occurring almost every decade.

 Devastation by disease and European encroachment upset political balances among New England tribes.